open-learning-exchange/planet/README.md

 # BeLL apps Angular reboot prototype **Planet**

-Project to create a prototype for a reboot of the BeLL apps using Angular4 & CouchDB.
+Project to create a prototype for a reboot of the BeLL apps using Angular5 & CouchDB2.

 ## To work on this

-The only prequisite is Vagrant.
+The only prerequisite is Vagrant.
+If you don't know about it, please do some research and try it.
 After cloning the repository, run `vagrant up` in the console.
 Once it's done installing the virtual machine it'll automatically start compiling the app.
-After about 10 seconds, you can open the app at `localhost:3000`
+After about 10 seconds, you can open the app at `localhost:3000`.

 ## Project guidelines

 * Please check out [the project page](https://waffle.io/ole-vi/planet) for available tasks to work on.
 * Before contributing also be sure to read our [style guide](Style-Guide.md)
-* Please clone the repository rather than forking.
+* Please clone the repository rather than forking, unless you're from outside the organization.
 It's easier for us to collaborate from a new branch on the same repository.
 * After cloning the repository please run `npm run install-hooks` to add the git hooks to your local repository.
 * If you see something that needs work, please create an issue.
 If the issue is on the frontend, please try to make it specific to one component.
 * To work on an issue, create a new branch with a descriptive title.